Introduction to RASON

 }

-Code snippet taken from the example, indexedArray.json.
-Click RASON Examples -- Example Models using Arrays Loops and Tables -- Using a For Statement to open.
+Code snippet taken from the example, Using For (Indexed Arrays).
+Click RASON Examples -- Example Models using Arrays Loops and Tables to open.

 Depending on the formula, the evaluation result may be a 1-D array (horizontal or vertical), 2-D array, or a multi-dimensional table.